andrewdau21/golf_contest_scoring-1/README.md

 This app helps track entries and scoring for the 2025 Golf Majors Pool contest.
 Use it to view leaderboards, overall standings, and tournament results for all participants.

 ## Contest Instructions

-As we approach the National Championship Monday night, we'll follow that immediately with the 2025 Golf Majors Pool.
-Feel free to forward this to anyone who would be interested.
-Last year, we had 110 players.

-**Entry Fee:** $150 covers all 4 majors. $30 goes towards each major, with the last $30 going to overall winners.

-**Signup:** Use the entry form link provided by the contest organizer.
-The link for Masters picks will come out on Tuesday.

 ### How It Works